luisp23/luisp23.github.io/about.md

 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>
 I am a first-year graduate student at the <a href="https://www.gatech.edu/" style="text-decoration:none;font-weight:bold">Georgia Institute of Technology</a> working towards my <a href="" style="text-decoration:none;font-weight:bold">Master's in Electrical and Computer Engineering</a>.
 My current research interests are in the areas of <strong>robotics</strong> and <strong>reinforcement learning</strong>.
-I aspire to build robots that can understand the real world, and learn how to intelligently navigate it.
+I aspire to build robots that can understand and learn how to intelligently navigate their complex, real world environments.
 </p>

 <p>